Chicken liver pâté with fruit glaze

 Trim the chicken livers to remove all the fat and connective tissue, looking out for any greenish patches – cut these off as they will make the pate bitter.

 Heat the butter in a pan over medium heat.
-Add the shallots and thyme, and cook until very soft, 10 minutes or so.
+Add the shallots, garlic and thyme, and cook until very soft, 10 minutes or so.
 Add the chicken livers and cook for about 5 minutes each side, or until just cooked through.

 Add the brandy, increase the heat and boil to cook off the alcohol for half a minute.
 I flambé the pan – sometimes this just happens by accident so be prepared!